MD vs. DO: Differences & Similarities

 • The special training in OMT and the ability to perform hands-on therapeutic manipulations.

-• Less recognition and understanding by the general public when it comes to having DO instead of MD in your title.
+• Less recognition and understanding by the general public when it comes to having DO title instead of MD.
+Patients may have misconceptions about osteopathic medicine, assuming it is less effective or less rigorous than traditional medicine.

 Whether you choose to become an MD or a DO, the path will always involve a dedication to serving patients’ healthcare needs.
 Both allopathic and osteopathic physicians share the common goal of promoting health and healing, albeit through slightly different approaches.